kosinaz/Abrachians/README.md

 Ruby Ray and the Moon of Morphing Monsters is a raypunk visual novel about a space detective who has to stop the hidden invasion on Ganymede.

-You are Ruby Ray, the sensational space detective who found herself trapped in City X of Ganymede due to a citywide quarantine meant to prevent the escape of the shapeshifting monsters lurking among the locals.
+You are Ruby Ray, the sensational space detective who found herself trapped in City X of Ganymede due to a quarantine meant to prevent the escape of the shapeshifting monsters lurking among the locals.
 You can leave the moon only by finding the monsters before they find you.

 ## Roles

-### Colonists

-#### Colonial militia

-Visits colonists time to time to keep the abrachians away from them.

-#### Security guard

-Keeps watching colonists via security cameras to see who visits them.

-Always looking for camera parts to cameras broken by abrachians.

-### Doctor

-Visits sleeping colonists to gather samples and determine who is human and who is abrachian.

-Always looking for lab equipment to perform the research.

-### Abrachians

-#### Poacher

-Visits colonists time to time to see if they are alone and uses a shrink ray gun to kidnap them.

-Always looking for shrink crystals to reload the ray gun.

 ## 3 Inverted Dialogue